 Dog breeds that might not be covered by insurance

-Some dog breeds may be considered too aggressive for certain insurance companies out there.
+Wherever you fall on the debate about dog breeds, some may be considered too aggressive for certain insurance companies on the market.
 Always double-check your policy if you have (or are thinking about getting) one of these breeds:

-If you have one of the dog breeds that homeowners insurance won’t cover, then it may be time to find a policy that does.
+If you have one of the dog breeds that homeowners insurance won’t cover, then it may be time to find a policy that does (and we can help you with that).

 Ontario, dog bites, and the law